-2020 has been like no other year in recent history, and if you’re like many other small and medium-sized businesses (SMBs) you’re looking for ways to give your revenue a boost without breaking the bank.
+2020 was a year unlike any other, in recent history, and if you’re like many other small and medium-sized businesses (SMBs) you’re looking for ways to give your revenue a boost without breaking the bank.
 Look no further… in this article, we’ll discuss how SMBs can benefit from inbound marketing in 2021.
 While it’s not a new tactic, developing a solid, cost-effective, inbound strategy can provide a wealth of advantages.

 Before counting down the benefits, let’s take a look at what inbound marketing is and how it’s different from outbound marketing.

 Simply put, inbound marketing is a methodology that focuses on attracting potential customers to you.
 It’s about understanding the buyer journey, driving qualified leads, building relationships, and converting leads into loyal customers.
 On the other hand, outbound marketing uses traditional techniques and channels such as TV, radio, trade shows, seminars, outsourced telemarketing, etc. that blindly uses sales pitches and sends promotions and advertisements to the masses – regardless of whether the audience has shown an interest or not.